 Bexarotene is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

 Bexarotene may also be used for purposes not listed in this medication guide.

 What are the possible side effects of bexarotene (Targretin)?

-- dry skin;
+- rash, dry skin; or